 In the end, the candidate that supported gay marriage, Carlos Alvarado Quesada, won which is a very positive step for LGBTQ+ people in Costa Rica.

-Fast forward to May 2020 and Costa Rica has become the first country in Central America to legalize same sex marriage (yay)!
+As a result, Costa Rica has become the first country in Central America to legalize same ടex marriage (yay)!

 “Today we celebrate liberty, equality and our democratic institutions.
 May empathy and love be the compass that guide us forward and allow us to move forward and build a country that has room for everyone.”
 Carlos Alvarado Quesada